korepwx/railgun/docs/design/overview.rst

 System Outline
 --------------

-Railgun system can be divided into three parts: the :token:`website`, the :token:`runner queue`, and the :token:`runner host`.
+Railgun system can be divided into three parts: the :ref:`website_package`, the :ref:`runner_package`, and the :ref:`runlib_package`.

-The :token:`website` is the only connection between users and the system.
+The :ref:`website_package` is the only connection between users and the system.
 Students can sign up, sign in, edit their profiles, download their homework, upload their submissions, view the evaluations, and download the uploaded files.
 Also, the administrators can manage all the users and submissions, and generate the score sheets.

 There's one more functionality of the website: it provides the necessary api for the runner host to report scores of the submissions.

-The :token:`runner queue` stores all pending submissions, and launch the runner hosts to do evaluations.
+The :ref:`runner_package` stores all pending submissions, and launch the runner hosts to do evaluations.
 It usually does not give out scores, unless the submitted program couldn't be launched, or some else errors occurred.

-The :token:`runner host` is the actual subsystem to evaluate student submissions.
+The :ref:`runlib_package` is the actual subsystem to evaluate student submissions.
 Student uploaded code wouldn't be executed until a runner host is launched.
 These runner hosts usually runs at a low privilege to protect the system from injections.
 After the student code has been executed, the runner hosts then collects the statistics to give out scores, and report back to the system via website api.

 Lots of techniques have been used to keep away from exploits.
 See :ref:`away_from_exploit` for more details.